Oleg Gazenko

 Oleg Georgievich Gazenko (Олег Георгиевич Газенко; 12 December 1918 - 17 November 2007) was a Russian military officer in the former Soviet Air Force and a program manager in the Soviet space program.

-He headed the Institute of Biomedical Problems in Moscow and was leading a Soviet mission to train animals in space.
+He headed the Institute of Biomedical Problems in Moscow and led a Soviet programme to train animals in space.
 Gazenko selected and trained Laika, the dog who flew on the 1957 Sputnik 2 mission.

 Early life and Second World War

 Gazenko was born on December 12, 1918, in the village of Mykolaivka, Stavropol Territory to George and Larissa Gazenko, née Nikitin.

 In 1941, Gazenko graduated from the Military Department of the 2nd Moscow Medical Institute as a medic 3rd rank (captain in the medical service).
 He and his whole class were immediately sent to the front.
 During the war, he served as the chief of an army hospital, 197th Battalion airfield services of the 15th Air Army in the West, South-Western, Bryansk, Baltic and Belorussian fronts, receiving several decorations for his service.